material-motion/material-motion/starmap/specifications/streams/MotionRuntime.md

 The stream subscription should observe state changes in aggregate.

-The implementation should handle multiple equivalent state values being received in sequence; i.e. a simple counter implementation in which .active is an increment and .atRest is a decrement will not suffice without some form of deduping.
-A token implementation using uuids and a set is simple.
+The implementation should handle multiple equivalent state values being received in sequence.
+Consider using an incrementing integer as a unique identifier for each subscribed stream.

 ```swift
 class MotionRuntime {